code-423n4/2023-01-rabbithole/README.md

 - What is the overall line coverage percentage provided by your tests?: 89
 - Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?: Yes
 - Please describe required context: There is an ECDSA signature that provides proof of action on chain from our own event indexer
-- Does it use an oracle?: Yes, described in previous question.
+- Does it use an oracle?: Yes (sorta), described in previous question.
-- Does the token conform to the ERC20 standard?: No, although one Quest type does hold ERC20 in contract.
+- Does the token conform to the ERC20 standard?: No
 - Are there any novel or unique curve logic or mathematical models?: N/A
-- Does it use a timelock function?: Yes - there is a timelock to let users claim at 12pm each day after their interaction.
+- Does it use a timelock function?: No
-- Is it an NFT?: There is one NFT contract as part of this (RabbitholeReceipt) and the 1155 Quest also allows for usage of 1155 distribution
+- Is it an NFT?: There are two NFT contracts as part of this.
+RabbitHoleReceipt is an ERC-721 contract that distributes receipts for on-chain usage.
+RabbitHoleTickets is an ERC-1155 that is a reward for an ERC-1155 Quest.
 - Does it have an AMM?: No
 - Is it a fork of a popular project?: No
 - Does it use rollups?: No
-- Is it multi-chain?: Yes
+- Is it multi-chain?: Yes (but currently just deployed to Goerli)
-- Does it use a side-chain?: Yes
+- Does it use a side-chain?: Yes (same note as above, will go on Polygon)
 ```

 # Tests